Anslo1/gettingcleaningdataproject/codebook.md

   * `LAYING` - subject was laying

 ## Measurements
-The following measurements were included in the dataset:
+The following measurements were included in the data set:

 * `timeBodyAcc.mean.XYZ`
 * `timeBodyAcc.std.XYZ`